ericmaryea/migrate-mongoose-ts/README.md

-# migrate-mongoose
+# migrate-mongoose-ts
-A node based migration framework for ES6+ for mongoose
+A node based migration framework for ES6+ & Typescript for mongoose

 ## This is a fork of [migrate-mongoose](https://github.com/balmasi/migrate-mongoose) containing [changes](https://github.com/balmasi/migrate-mongoose/pull/24) from [akprats33](https://github.com/akprats33) for typescript support.
 Follows the upstream for major releases (initial release here is v4.0.0), minor and patch releases may not match.